arnabs542/interviewpractice/binary-search/template-3/search-for-a-range.md

 In terms of templates, the above solution more closely resembles template 1.
 We start with inclusive bounds, and we terminate when all candidates have been tested.
 In the first search, we just go as far left as possible, remembering each time we see an occurrence of the target.
 In the second search we go as far right as possible, also recording down each time we see the target.

-Overall the run time should be $$\small \mathcal O(\log(n))$$, but the constant setting of variables actually slows it down a bit.
+Overall the run time should be $\small \mathcal O(\log(n))$, but the constant setting of variables actually slows it down a bit.
 A better solution would be to use a variable to keep track of the range bounds, then set them once:

 ```py
 def searchRange(nums, target):